papajuans/infinical/README.md

 However, to actually see the next month you have to actually page to the next month.
 Why can't we just scroll down?
 Why can't calendars behave like normal documents and just continue to scroll?
 Why does my mother hate me?

-Hipmunk's iOS app actually features this, but I had this idea long ago, I swear.